Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: Numerical Experiments

 \section{Numerical Experiments}

-We discuss three examples to demonstrate the effectiveness of combining simultaneous random sources and detectors with simultaneous optimized sources and detectors.
-We show that using simultaneous optimized sources and detectors not only produces reconstruction results that are close to those obtained using all sources and all detectors, but it also reduces the computational cost.
-The experimental set up we use is that described in \cite{StuGuKilChatBeatOCon}, in which model reduction was proposed as an alternative approach to reduce the cost of the inversion process in DOT.
+In this section, we provide two numerical experiments, a 2D and a 3D test case, to demonstrate the effectiveness of combining random simultaneous sources and detectors with optimized simultaneous sources and detectors.
+The results show that our approach not only produces reconstruction results that are close to those obtained using all sources and all detectors, but it also substantially reduces the computational cost.

+Our experimental set up is the same as that in \cite{StuGuKilChatBeatOCon}, where model reduction was used to reduce the cost of inversion in DOT.
+The absorption images for the initial sets of parameters for the 2D and 3D experiments are given in Figure~\ref{Fig: Initial Conf}.
+For each test case, we construct anomalies in the pixel basis, and we add a small normally distributed random heterogeneity to both the background and the anomaly to make the medium inhomogeneous.
+We use this pixel-based absorption image to compute the (true) measured data and add $\delta=0.1\%$ white noise to the measured data.
+This is the same noise level as used in \cite{StuGuKilChatBeatOCon}.
+Then, we reconstruct the absorption images using the PaLS \cite{Aghasi_etal11} repesentation and TREGS \cite{StuKil11c} for optimization.\\

-All experiments are carried out on a 201$\times$201 grid, which yields $40,401$ degrees of freedom in the forward model (\ref{eq: PDE}).
+\textbf{2D Experiment.} We use a 201$\times$201 grid, which yields $40,401$ unknowns in the discretized PDE (\ref{eq: PDE}).
 The model has 32 sources, 32 detectors, and we use only the zero frequency.
-For each test case, we construct anomalies in the pixel basis, and we add a small normally distributed random heterogeneity to both the background and to the anomaly to make the medium inhomogeneous.
-This ensures a modest mismatch between the exact image and the representation we use to reconstruct the image, so that we avoid the so-called \textit{`inverse crime'}.
-We use this absorption image to compute the true measured data.
-We also add $\delta=0.1\%$ white noise to the measured data which is the same noise level as in \cite{StuGuKilChatBeatOCon}.
-PaLS \cite{Aghasi_etal11} and TREGS \cite{StuKil11c} are used to reconstruct the absorption images.
 Our model has 25 CSRBFs, which leads to 100 parameters (four per 2D basis function) for the nonlinear optimization.
-We use the same starting guess for each example (see Figure~\ref{Fig: Initial Conf}), with 25 basis functions arranged in a $5\times 5$ grid, where 12 basis functions have a positive expansion coefficient (visible as high absorption regions) and 13 basis functions have a negative expansion coefficient (invisible).
+We use the same starting guess for each trial (see Figure~\ref{Fig: Initial Conf}a), with the 25 basis functions arranged in a $5\times 5$ grid, where 12 basis functions have a positive expansion coefficient (visible as high absorption regions) and 13 basis functions have a negative expansion coefficient (invisible).